 All members agree that postal addresses, email addresses, telephone numbers and other personal details provided to the Charity may be used for administrative purposes and to fulfil your Charity membership.
-As part of your membership the Charity may also send you information about our work where we feel this would be of interest to you.
+As part of your membership the Charity may also send you information about our work and our fundraising where we feel this would be of interest to you.
 We may contact you by post, telephone and/or email where you have provided these to us.

 You can of course opt-out of communications from us at any time, save that we are legally required to communicate with members who hold Company Law rights and obligations on certain matters governed by Company Law for as long as you remain such a member of the Charity.
 Any such member joining the Charity after 10th August 2015 will be provided with Company Law information by means of our website unless the member contacts us to request that such information is sent to them directly.

 The Charity is incorporated as a company limited by guarantee: company registration number 00409726.
 As a member of the Charity you have certain rights and obligations laid down in Company Law and our Articles of Association.